What would you like to search for?

 Threats

 This rocky habitat is frequented by recreational and commercial fishers, with cage trapping a common fishing method.
 Nighttime squid jigging also poses concerns.
 Sharp Island is a hotspot for recreational activities and receives hikers, beachgoers, snorkelers, divers and licensed spearfishers.
-Despite no anchoring areas at the main coral sites, with the terrestrial areas designated as
+Despite no anchoring areas at the main coral sites, with the terrestrial areas designated as a country park and geopark, the marine life at Port Shelter still faces threats, including breakage of coral by careless divers, water pollution and marine litter (including ghost nets), introduction of non-local species by mercy release and fishing activities (both commercial and recreational).

 Suggested Conservation Measures